Exploring the Physiochemical Characteristics of Insoluble & Soluble Dietary Fiber

 Fast forward to today and we know dietary fiber is the fibrous, coarse-textured, or gummy nondigestible portion of our food that affects the comfort of our digestive system and the makeup of our bowel output.
 We also know dietary fiber can help modulate the level of glucose in the blood and slow down the production of insulin for individuals with diabetes.

 Common sense and decades of research tell us dietary fiber is a necessary component to a balanced, nutritious diet.
-But from a scientific standpoint, it’s important to understand the research methods and physiological effects of insoluble and soluble dietary fiber.
+But from a scientific standpoint, it's important to understand fiber testing methods and the physiological effects of insoluble and soluble dietary fiber.

 6 Sources of Insoluble Dietary Fiber

 Insoluble dietary fiber (IDF) makes up about 66% of the fiber in foods.
 It's the "roughage" found in whole cereal grains and whole grain products, fruits, nuts, and vegetables—specifically stalks, seeds, and skins—that humans can't digest.
 The most obvious benefit of increased intake of IDF (particularly wheat bran) is the feeling of wellbeing resulting from increased laxation.

 IDF typically has a high water binding capacity which results in the formation of softer stools that pass through the system faster.
 The softer stools reduce the pressure necessary for elimination, thus, less constipation, and lower incidence of maladies such as diverticular disease, varicose veins, hemorrhoids, hernias, appendicitis, and phlebitis.
 The more rapid movement of the fecal bulk through the colon (reduced transit time) results in increased “scrubbing action” within the colon reducing the likelihood of stagnation and temporary sepsis setting in at any particular spot.